cryptamin/SessionManager/README.md

 Usage
 ---------------------

-first initialize new object from the 'SessionManager' with your desired options.
+First initialize new object from the 'SessionManager' with your desired options.

 ```
 const options = {